Mozilla-Ocho/Didthis/doc/boilerplate/bastion.md

 administrative queries?

 solution:
-- in each environment (prod and nonprod), create a bastion host inside the vpc with a public ip
+- in each environment (prod and nonprod), create a bastion host inside the vpc.
+- it does not need a public IP, as we'll use IAP tunneling to access it. this is much more secure than exposing its ssh server publicly (and in fact required by Mozilla SRE team)
-- poke a hole for ssh to this host in the firewall (in the vpc and on the host itself)
+- poke a hole for ssh tunneling (ONLY from the IAP service IP block, per Mozilla policy) to this host in the firewall: add a vpc firewall rule to open TCP 22 for the CIDR block of IAP for all vpc resources tagged 'ssh-enaboled', and then tag the compute instance 'ssh-enabled'.
-- use the os-login framework from gcp to manage access to it so that devs can register their ssh keys with the service and then ssh to the box after authenticating with their local gcloud client. this way we do not have to worry about installing ssh keys directly on the bastion host, can programmatically inspect/manage who has access, etc.
+- use the os-login framework from gcp to manage access to it so that devs can register their ssh keys with the service and then ssh to the box (through an IAP tunnel) after authenticating with their local gcloud client. this way we do not have to worry about installing ssh keys directly on the bastion host, can programmatically inspect/manage who has access, etc.
 - during setup, add the psql client on this host and an environment variable with the necessary connection data.